sneha-balamurali/fpga/projects/led_control_gpio.md

 ### Master and Slave Componenets

 AXI specifies how intellectual property (IP) blocks communicate with each other.
 It standardises the interfaces at the block boundaries.
-Within AXI, there are two roles for these interfaces: [^1]
+Within AXI, there are two roles for interfaces: a Manager (Master) and a Subordinate (Slave) [^1].

-- A Manager/Master = the one who initiates a transaction[^1]
+- A Manager/Master = the one who initiates a transaction
   - Example: the ARM processor (PS) writes data to a custom filter in the FPGA
-- A Subordinate/Slave = the one who responds to the transaction [^1]
+- A Subordinate/Slave = the one who responds to the transaction
   - Example: your custom Verilog FIR filter block that receives the data

 If multiple managers and subordinates are present in a system, an AXI interconnect is used, which provides manager and subordinate interfaces of its own.
-It makes it easier to integrate different IP blocks. [^1]
+It makes it easier to integrate different IP blocks.

 Note: In older documents you will see "Master" and "Slave" being used.
 Obviously, it is quite problematic terminology and so in newer docs you will see "Manager" and "Subordinate" instead.